bright/new-www/content/blog/tips-for-digital-marketers-on-how-to-cooperate-with-software-developers.md

 What's more, **you can use session recording tools like Hotjar or Mouseflow to efficiently report bugs**.
 These tools are quite popular among marketers so you might already know them.
 I found quite a few issues watching users’ recordings by Hotjar.

-Not only can you send a Hotjar recording, showing the issue, to your development team, but also Hotjar will provide them with all info mentioned earlier.
-Such as screen resolution, device, or operating system.
+Not only can you send a Hotjar recording, showing the issue, to your development team, but also **Hotjar will provide them with all info** mentioned earlier.
+Such as **screen resolution, device, or operating system**.
 Therefore you’ve got all of it covered by sharing one link with the recording.
 Using Hotjar as a reporting bug tool might be really helpful. 😉

 <div class="image"><img src="/images/hotjar_screen.png" alt="Hotjar" title="undefined"  /> </div>